imikiani/kubernetes/README.md

 All things we need to run this cluster are [vagrant](https://www.vagrantup.com/) and [ansible](https://www.ansible.com/).
 Although we did not follow the quorum principle for number of main nodes, it could be an experimental project.

 We use ansible to provision our clusters running on top of vagrant.
 Ansible tasks we've written to provision our cluster are packaged as [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
-If we want to describe what ever role do, a summary is bellow.
-We will explain more iin the following.
+If we want to describe what every role does, a summary is below.
+We will explain more in the following.

 ### About roles

-- haproxy: provides haproxy server, a loadbalancer for kubernetes api server
+- haproxy: Provides haproxy server, a load balancer for kubernetes api server.
-- cluster: Setups Docker, Kubernetes and joins workers and masters to the cluster
+- cluster: Setups Docker, Kubernetes and joins workers and masters to the cluster.
 - storage: Provides a nfs server and deploys an application in order to we have a dynamic volume provisioning.
-- metrics: Setups a metrics server in order to ve have metrics about nodes, pods and consumed resources such as cpu utilization.
+- metrics: Setups a metrics server in order to have metrics about nodes, pods and consumed resources such as cpu utilization.
-- app: Contains a helm chart in which there is a stateful application with a hpa resource configured to have horizontal pod autoscaler.
+- app: Contains a helm chart in which there is a stateful application with a hpa resource configured to have horizontal pod auto scaler.